rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 This is required to updated Window 1 payment method to the payment method which belongs to guest.
 Take any [test Credit Card numbers](https://www.paypalobjects.com/en_AU/vhelp/paypalmanager_help/credit_card_numbers.htm) and insert into the payload within the tag `pan`.

+Note that if you do not have OPI cloud active the Oracle team will demonstrate this integration live.

 Kindly note that this environment is linked to a PSP simulator and therefore every PAN number conversion will respond with different Token numbers for same PAN number.

 ## 16-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1 OPTIONAL